John van Weenen

 Later that year he established the British Children's Library network, and in November the first library was inaugurated in Tirana, Albania's Capital.
 It was opened by Charles, Earl Spencer in honour of his late sister, Diana, Princess of Wales.
 A second library was opened in 2001, in Durrës, by Sir Norman Wisdom.

-Professor Dr Sali Berisha, Prime Minister of Albania, said that Van Weenen “quite uniquely, turned his martial arts expertise into missionary skills.”
-In 2001, Berisha was a guest on an episode of This Is Your Life, dedicated to van Weenen.
-Other guests included Charles Spencer and Anila Bido.
-Berisha would later request that Van Weenen become the Honorary Consul in Great Britain for Albania He took up this position in 2012.

 John Van Weenen stood for election in South West Bedfordshire for United Kingdom Independence Party (UKIP) in 2015, but was not elected.

-Controversy

-In 2015, Former UKIP candidate John Van Weenen plead guilty to common assault on his partner.